 A new partnership has entered the supply chain industry.
-Nike Inc., the athletic apparel company, recently struck a deal with private equity firm Apollo Global Management LLC., The Wall Street Journal reported.
+The Wall Street Journal reported that Nike Inc., the athletic apparel company, recently struck a deal with private equity firm Apollo Global Management, LLC.
 This move comes amid calls for more efficient and effective supply chain management from retailers and the rising popularity of the Nike brand.

 According to The Wall Street Journal, Apollo bought out two of Nike’s former apparel suppliers, New Holland and ArtFX, located in North and Central America respectively.
 This move was meant to better align the supply chain, bring it closer to Nike’s Beaverton, Oregon base and promote sustainability, according to Forbes.